kadena-community/kadena.js/packages/libs/react-ui/CONTRIBUTING.md

 - Use `FunctionComponentElement` or whatever type is applicable when you want to restrict what children can be passed to component.
-- In most cases you should use interfaces to type component props and objects and all interfaces should be previed with I - `IObject`
+- In most cases you should use interfaces to type component props and objects and all interfaces should be prefixed with I - `IObject`
-- In other cases you can use type which should be suffexed with `Type` - `SomethingType`
+- In other cases you can use type which should be suffixed with `Type` - `SomethingType`
 - All component proptypes should be implemented as interfaces and be prefixed with `I` and suffixed with `Props` - `IComponentProps`.